The Differences Between Joint Tenants with Survivorship and Tenants in Common

 Plan your estate: consider joint tenancy

 If you are planning your estate, it’s definitely a good idea to think about placing your property in joint tenancy with the person whom you would like to inherit the estate.
 Probate court can be time-consuming and costly, and joint tenancy (or tenancy by the entireties) can help you avoid probate.
 The Persaud Law Office is willing to help you arrange your property so that your heirs are well taken care of.
-If you would like to speak with us, contact us for a free consultation.
+If you would like to speak with us, contact our office.